shauninman/MinUI/README.md

 - Once everything is to my liking I will look into porting this to more devices
 - Clean up all MinUI code and strip it from all stuff for legacy devices etc.

-# Super awesome contributions thank you's

-- [@frysee](https://github.com/frysee) for the super awesome game switcher PR.
-Truly love this feature, thank you so much for contributing it to this project!

 # Installing

 Just copy MinUI.zip (don't unzip this just copy as zipfile) and trimui to the root of your SD Card, bootup your Trim UI device it will say installing/updating and after that just enjoy all your beloved games!